Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 -   If we want to use both `"` and `#` we're in trouble, as in ascii, they're right next to each other.
 This would force us to start our Matlab code with `#`, which is... kinda not possible.

     Luckily, the `#` character is the most easily replaced character.
-We only use it once, because the other instance is a character code.
+We only use it once; the other instance refers to it by a number instead.
 -   The neighbourhood of `=` in ascii is very awkward: `..789:;<=>?@ABC..`.
-With the `strrep(s=`-approach, we lose quite some digits.
+With the `strrep(s=`-approach, we lose quite some digits: `4` through `9` are guaranteed to be unavailable.
 If we still want to use numbers, we'll have to get some arithmetic from somewhere.
 This will impose additional restrictions.
 -   We have a choice with the string delimiter, either `"` or `'`.
-Taking into account both the outer code and inner string, this enforces quite some restrictions.
+Taking into account both the outer code and inner string and how they align with ascii, this enforces quite some restrictions.

     With `"`, we must start with `×××××()××,××××××345×××××××=××× ××"`, where `×` represents free space we can fill in however we want.

     With `'`, we must start with `()××,××××××345×××××××✖××××××'`.
-Here, the big ✖ needs to be both an `=`-sign, and a space.
+Because of poor overlap, the big ✖ needs to be both an `=`-sign, and a space.
 This is impossible, so the choice is made for us.

 So now we pretty much know that our code should start with `×××××()××,××××××3×strrep(s=××× ××"`, and that we need to take enable arithmetic somehow, because our original character set is not going to cut it.
 In particular, we *will* need the numeric value `34` to create `"`, but we don't have access to `4`.

 Let's take a look at where we need to put arithmetic characters to unlock them: `×××××()*+,-×/×××3×strrep(s=××× ××"`.
-Well, if that ain't great.
-They're all piled up in one spot in ascii, because our lives can't be made easy.
+Well then...
+They're all piled up in one spot in ascii.
+This means that we clearly cannot unlock all of them.

 First, we need to give up on `+`.
 There is no context in which `+,` is valid in Matlab, except inside strings.
 Unfortunately, non-empty strings are a bit awkward in the very limited space before the `strrep`.